Skills to Put on Your Supply Chain Resume

-Use keywords.
+- Use Keywords.
 Always check local job advertisements to find out what keywords are used in supply chain jobs.
 Use the same words in your resume.
 Keep in mind many companies today scan resumes into computers and use software to determine who is qualified and who is not.
 Make sure your resume is computer-friendly and will help you get to the head of the pack.

-Always include a city, state, zip code, email address and phone number on your resume. (street address can be omitted if desired).
+- Always include a city, state, zip code, email address and phone number on your resume. (street address can be omitted if desired).

 Once you have a logistics resume or supply chain resume, you need to know where to send it.
 Having a resume alone will not land you a job.
 Of course, you can send your resume off to specific companies with an introduction letter.
 You can also reply to supply chain jobs you find online or through databases.
-However, if you haven’t gotten in touch with Optimum Supply Chain Recruiters, you may wish to.
-We specialize in helping companies in your field find professionals for their job vacancies.
-Many of these jobs are never advertised, so working with Optimum Supply Chain Recruiters can help you get access to those positions you might not otherwise be able to find.
+However, if you haven’t gotten in touch with Optimum Supply Chain Recruiters yet, working with a trusted supply chain recruiter can help you secure your ideal position.

 Send Your Resume to Optimum Supply Chain RecruitersWe specialize in helping companies in your field find professionals for their job vacancies.
 The supply chain discipline is highly competitive, and many of these jobs are never advertised.
 Working with Optimum Supply Chain Recruiters can help you get access to those positions you might not otherwise be able to find.
 We also have helpful resources to help candidates nail their supply chain interviews!